Hasim Rahman vs. Lennox Lewis II

 Hasim Rahman vs. Lennox Lewis II, billed as Final Judgment, was a heavyweight professional boxing match contested between unified WBC, IBF, IBO and lineal champion Hasim Rahman and former undisputed heavyweight champion Lennox Lewis.
 The bout took place on November 17, 2001 at the Mandalay Bay Events Center in Paradise, Nevada, and served as a rematch of their April 22 bout in which Rahman scored a major upset.
-Lewis defeated Rahman by fourth-round knockout.
+In the rematch, Lewis won by knockout.

 Background

 On April 22, 2001, 20–1 underdog Hasim Rahman pulled off one of the biggest upsets in boxing history after he was able to knock out the heavily favored champion Lennox Lewis in the fifth round of their fight.
 Following his victory, Rahman joined powerful promoter Don King's promotional firm.
 Rahman also received multimillion-dollar offers from cable giants Showtime and HBO which would allow them to exclusively air his fights.
 Showtime offered Rahman $19.25 million to make his first defense against their premier fighter Mike Tyson, while HBO countered with a $17 million offer to meet Lewis in a rematch.
 Rahman, however, turned down both offers and instead opted to take a less lucrative fight against fringe contender David Izon that would net him $5 million.
 Lewis, however, had a rematch clause installed in the contract for his previous fight with Rahman and went to court in hopes of having Rahman make his first defense against him.
 In June, a judge ruled in Lewis' favor and both Rahman and Lewis agreed to a rematch to take place on November 17.

 While promoting the fight, both Rahman and Lewis made an appearance on ESPN's interview show Up Close hosted by Gary Miller.
 Rahman had done an earlier radio interview in which he criticized Lewis' decision to sue him for breach of contract, calling it "gay."
 When this was brought up during the interview with Miller, Lewis defended himself stating that he was "100 percent a woman's man" and that if Rahman had any worries to "bring his sister."
 Rahman then took offense and the two stood up and went face-to-face before Lewis delivered a slight push to Rahman which in turn started a scuffle between the two men.
 As staff ran in to break up the melee, Rahman was able to shove Lewis onto the interview table which then collapsed under Lewis' weight before the two were separated.